matipacheco/ninja-academy/README.md

 ![shuriken](./public/sasuke-shuriken.gif)

-In real life, a shuriken its an object!_.
+In real life, a shuriken its an object!.
 Each shuriken have its own color, weight, shape and may have been forged from a different metal .
 All of this properties make ~~a shuriken~~ an object unique, and different form the others.

 With that in mind, lest take a look at the following objects: